anhlt18vn/Semantic2019/README.md

 ### Setting Up the Ecosystem

 Our system is developed using 4 components.
-To setup each components we provide guidelines.
+To setup each components we provide guidelines for each of the following.
 1. [Blockchain - Ethereum Cluster](./blockchain/README.md)
 2. [IPFS Cluster](./ipfs/README.md)
 3. [Redis Cluster](./redis/README.md)